kkanggu/Online-Judge/README.md

 >	But it was 100% success if I run the code that gives answer (2, 2, 1, 2, 3)
 >	But many people including me suffered because of this.
 >	In fact, I fail to sort former problem.
 I wanna get some advice to solve this.
 And I saw this problems.

+***
+### Day 6
+#1018 Complete.
+(Fill chess board)
+>	It was easy.
+I checked every 8x8 board.
+>	I split into two pieces, which have to be black, and have to be white.
+>	Then I checked one color's count of each blocks.
+>	There are 2 ways to fill the chess board, and check either and find minimum value.